top of page

 between stakeholders

 New technical systems cannot function without the respective users.
 In the RUN project, user perspectives are examined by social scientists.
-Critical positions, historical and cultural obstacles and different requests of stakeholders are identified at an early project stage and taken into account during the concept development phase.
+Critical positions, historical, cultural obstacles, and different requests of stakeholders are identified at an early stage of the project and taken into account during the concept development phase.

 Case study Heidelberg

-The project will initially run for three years.
-After the third project year, the construction of a pilot plant for approx. 100 to 200 residents is planned as a demonstrator for an urban sub-district in Heidelberg.
+The project is slated to run for an initial period of three years.
+Following this timeframe, there are plans to construct a pilot plant designed to accommodate approximately 100 to 200 residents, serving as a demonstration model for an urban sub-district in Heidelberg.

-Heidelberg's geographical location in the Rhine-Neckar triangle is highly relevant, since diverse landscape structural conditions come together when developing regional circular solutions.
-These are already incorporated into the concept development, so that the developed solutions have a broad transfer possibility to a variety of other regions with the most varied regional structures.
+Heidelberg's geographical location in the Rhine-Neckar triangle is highly relevant since diverse landscape structural conditions come together when developing regional circular solutions.
+These are already factored into the concept development, ensuring that the developed solutions have a broad transfer possibility to various other regions with the most varied regional structures.
 RUN can thus become a flagship project.

 Living research